 Reproductive health benefits

-Perhaps nothing issues more of a statement about your company’s commitment to those dealing with infertility than offering comprehensive reproductive health benefits that cover employees’ costs.
-More companies than ever now offer fertility support, and for good reason.
+Perhaps nothing issues more of a statement about your company's commitment to those dealing with infertility than offering comprehensive reproductive health benefits that cover employees' costs.
+More companies than ever now offer fertility and family-building support, and for good reason.
 The right fertility benefits plan can offer a host of benefits that address many of the issues described above, including:

-- Providing physical, emotional, and financial support
+- Providing clinical, emotional, and financial support

 - Building employee loyalty